4G connectivity in Australia: Telstra

 In January 2013, Telstra launched LTE roaming in Hong Kong.
 Telstra partners with csl.

 4G roaming from Telstra is now available in New Zealand, Singapore, Taiwan, Japan, Hong Kong, United Kingdom, Canada and the United States.

 Vodafone

 Vodafone has 4G roaming in the Czech Republic, Greece, Ireland, Italy, Netherlands, New Zealand, Portugal, Romania, Spain and the United Kingdom.
 Both prepaid and postpaid services can use 4G in those countries overseas.

 Optus

-Optus has 4G roaming switched on but do not publish which countries offer it.
+Optus has 4G roaming switched on.

 Vodafone

 In mid-February 2014, Vodafone announced LTE roaming for New Zealand, UK and Europe.
 In August 2014, Vodafone launched LTE roaming for New Zealand.